BlueBrain/NeuroMorphoVis/README.md

 }
 ```

-The supplementary material of the paper is also available in this [document](docs/artifacts/papers/abdellah-et-al-2018-supplementary.pdf)
+The supplementary material of this paper is also available in this [document](docs/artifacts/papers/abdellah-et-al-2018-supplementary.pdf).

 The core algorithms of the soma and mesh reconstruction modules are described in this paper [Reconstruction and visualization of large-scale volumetric models of neocortical circuits for physically-plausible in silico optical studies](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-017-1788-4)